Thermal Imaging Demo, Engineer Your Own Blinky Lights, and Check Out a PC Build Demo

 - Engineer Your Own Blinky Lights

 - PC Build Demo

 Thermal Imaging Demo

-Welcome to AMD’s virtual booth at UT Girl Day 2021!
+Welcome to AMD’s online, hands-on activity for #UTGirlDay!
 We are excited to have you here and hope you learn a lot during your UT Girl Day experience.

 This article will cover thermal imaging of electrical components.
 When an electrical component is turned on, some of the energy from the electronics is converted into heat.
 You have probably noticed this if you have used a computer or a phone for a couple of hours.
 By using an image of the electronics that shows hot spots, engineers can see which electrical components are drawing too much power or are close to breaking.